balusena/observability-monitoring-for-devops/02-Introduction to Monitoring Tools/Introduction to Monitoring Tools.md

-# Monitoring Tools Introduction and Setup
+# Introduction to Monitoring Tools

 ## Monitoring Tools Overview
 Monitoring tools are essential for maintaining the health, performance, and availability of systems and applications.